Tips and tricks Best practice guides, FAQ & more

 They’ve been around for the longest, and they use a different operating system (Linux or z/OS) than mid-range servers.

-To learn more about the different terminology used when talking about mainframe or green screen automation, check out our blog post.
-It details the difference between mainframes, mid-range servers, mainframe emulation software, and green screen/terminal emulation software.
+To learn more about the different terminology used when talking about green screen or mainframe test automation, check out our blog post.
+In the post on what is mainframe automation, you'll find information on the difference between mainframes, mid-range servers, mainframe emulation software, and green screen/terminal emulation software.

 As with any business reliant on software or hardware for running their business, they want to minimize risk.